Paid Sick Leave

-The new law enacts emergency paid sick leave to guarantee workers job protection and provide financial compensation while they are on a mandatory or precautionary quarantine due to the Coronavirus.
+The new law enacts emergency paid sick leave to guarantee workers job protection and provide financial compensation while they are on a mandatory or precautionary quarantine due to COVID-19.

-- Pandemic Unemployment Compensation – An additional $600 per week, on top of regular benefits, to all UI recipients; and
+Pandemic Unemployment Compensation – An additional $600 per week, on top of regular benefits, to all UI recipients through July 31, 2020; and

 On April 8, 2020, Governor Cuomo directed the State Department of Labor to immediately make $600 in additional weekly unemployment benefits available to all New Yorkers.
-The additional benefits were included in the Federal CARES Act, but, unlike other states, New York began delivering the extra unemployment insurance to unemployed individuals before Federal funds are disbursed to the states.
-New York is also extending the period covered by unemployment benefits for another 13 weeks, for a total of 39 weeks.
+The additional benefits were included in the Federal CARES Act, but unlike other states, New York began delivering the extra unemployment insurance before Federal funds were disbursed to the states.

-Find frequently asked questions about the new Pandemic Unemployment Assistance and general information about Unemployment Insurance in the wake of COVID-19.
+Find answers to frequently asked questions about the new Pandemic Unemployment Assistance and general information about Unemployment Insurance in the wake of COVID-19.